moosetechnology/moosetechnology.github.io/moose-wiki/Developers/Parsers/VerveineJ.md

 ./verveinej.sh -o MyProject.mse -autocp ../MyProjectDependenciesOrLib/ ../MyProjectSrcFolder/
 ```

-To use the JSON file format, you can specify the output format of VerveineJ
+To use the JSON file format, you can specify the output format of VerveineJ:

 ```sh
 ./verveinej.sh -o MyProject.json -format json -autocp ../MyProjectDependenciesOrLib/ ../MyProjectSrcFolder/